 The Foundation’s board of directors includes partners from the firm’s offices around the world.

 The Morrison & Foerster Foundation is a 501(c)(3) tax-exempt public charity, federal tax ID no. 94-3006979.
-Financial information about the Foundation can be obtained by writing to the Foundation at 425 Market Street, 32nd Floor, San Francisco, CA 94105‑2482.
-In addition, several states where the Foundation is required to file financial information each year require the following disclosures: Colorado: Colorado residents may obtain copies of registration and financial documents from the office of the Secretary of State, (303) 894-2200 #2 or http://www.sos.state.co.us/.
-Massachusetts: A copy of the latest annual report can be obtained from the Foundation, or from the Non-Profit Organizations/Public Charities Division of the Attorney General's Office at Charities@state.ma.us or http://www.charities.ago.state.ma.us/charities/.
-New York: A copy of the latest annual report can be obtained from the Foundation, or from the Charities Bureau of the Office of the Attorney General at 28 Liberty Street, New York, NY 10005, (212) 416-8686, or http://www.charitiesnys.com.
-Virginia: Financial statements are available upon request from the Virginia Department of Agriculture and Consumer Services, P.O.
-Box 1163, Richmond, VA 23218.
+Financial information about the Foundation can be obtained by writing to the Morrison & Foerster Foundation at 425 Market Street, 32nd Floor, San Francisco, CA 94105‑2482.
+In addition, several states where the Foundation is required to file financial information each year require the following disclosures: Colorado: Colorado residents may obtain copies of registration and financial documents from the office of the Secretary of State, (303) 894-2200 or www.coloradosos.gov using Reg.
+No. 20123033547.
+New York: Upon request, a copy of the latest annual report can be obtained from the Foundation, or from the Charities Bureau of the Office of the Attorney General, Attn: FOIL Officer, 28 Liberty Street, New York, NY 10005, (212) 416-8401, or www.charitiesnys.com.
 REGISTRATION IN THE ABOVE STATES DOES NOT IMPLY ENDORSEMENT, APPROVAL, OR RECOMMENDATION OF THE MORRISON & FOERSTER FOUNDATION BY THE STATES.